AEO Content Scorecard

 5. Final score assembly

-The agent compiles a structured scorecard containing:
+The node compiles a structured scorecard containing:

 Final Score